Stability analysis of chaotic systems from data: Background

 where $||\cdot||$ is the $L_2$ norm, $N_{\mathrm{tr}}+1$ is the total number of data in the training set, and $\by_{\mathrm{in}}$ the input data on which the ESN is trained.
 Training the ESN is performed by solving with respect to $\mathbf{W}_{\mathrm{out}}$ via ridge regression of

-where $\mathbf{R}\in\mathbb{R}^{(N_r+1)\times N_{\mathrm{tr}}}$ and $\mathbf{Y}_{\mathrm{d}}\in\mathbb{R}^{N_y\times N_{\mathrm{tr}}}$ are the horizontal concatenation of the reservoir states with bias, $[\br(\rt_{i});1]$, $\rt \in [0,T_{\mathrm{train}}]$, and of the output data, respectively; $\mathbb{I}$ is the identity matrix and $\beta$ is the Tikhonov regularization parameter \cite{Tikhonov1995}.
+where $\mathbf{R}\in\mathbb{R}^{(N_r+1)\times N_{\mathrm{tr}}}$ and $\mathbf{Y}_{\mathrm{d}}\in\mathbb{R}^{N_y\times N_{\mathrm{tr}}}$ are the horizontal concatenation of the reservoir states with bias, $[\br(\rt_{i});1]$, $\rt_i \in [0,T_{\mathrm{train}}]$, and of the output data, respectively; $\mathbb{I}$ is the identity matrix and $\beta$ is the Tikhonov regularization parameter \cite{Tikhonov1995}.

 On the other hand, in the closed-loop configuration (Fig. \ref{fig:ESN}(c)) the output $\by_{\mathrm{p}}$ at time step $\rt_{i}$, is used as an input at time step $\rt_{i+1}$, in a recurrent manner, allowing for the autonomous temporal evolution of the network.
 The closed-loop configuration is used for validation (i.e. hyperparameter tuning, see Sec.\ref{sec:val}) and testing, but not for training.
 For our purposes, we independently train $N_{\mathrm{ESN}}\in[5,10]$ networks, of which we take the ensemble average to increase the statistical accuracy of the prediction and evaluate its uncertainty.
 We start with $N_{\mathrm{ESN}}=10$ trained networks, but during post-processing we may discard any network that shows spurious temporal evolution.
+The $N_{\mathrm{ESN}}$ networks are statistically independent thanks to: 1) initializing the random matrices $\mathbf{W}_{\mathrm{in}}$ and $\mathbf{W}$ with different seeds, and 2) training each network with chaotic timeseries staring from different initial points on the attractor.